 Exhibit 5.4 provides a graphical overview of the steps for determining the air modeling component of the model.
 First, the pollutant concentration in each cell is calculated using TRI emissions data and the ISCLT algorithms.
 Then, subpopulation-specific exposure factors are used to calculate a surrogate dose for each cell.
-Finally, the surrogate dose is multiplied by the number of people in each subpopulation in the cell and by the chemical toxicity weight.
+Finally, the surrogate dose is multiplied by the number of people in each subpopulation in the cell and by the chemical toxicity weight to obtain an Indicator Element for the grid cell.
 Then the results for all grid cells are summed.
-The result is an Indicator Element for air.
+The result is an Indicator Element for an air release.
+To calculate the overall Indicator Element for all air releases, the same steps are followed for each air release, and the results are summed.